 As they say, “the devil’s in the details”, so do not be surprised if your dentist spends more time in the planning phase (“Smile Design”) or during the final appointment when all the fine-tuning happens.

 A veneer or crown is only as strong as the tooth it sits on and its general environment (your mouth).
 Hence, the better your teeth & gums are kept, the more likely that the veneer will last.

 How Do Veneers Or Crowns Feel Once Treatment Is Complete?

 You can rest assured that the veneers or crowns will feel completely normal and natural.

 How Do I Take Care Of Veneers Or Crowns?

 You should brush and floss as usual to keep your teeth and gums clean.
 Your dentist may also recommend a custom-made night guard to protect your new veneers, especially for very stressed individuals who tend to clench or grind their teeth at night.

-Veneers and crowns are great alternatives to braces, especially when more than a change in alignment & crookedness is needed.
+Veneers and crowns are great alternatives to braces for teeth straightening, especially when more than a change in alignment & crookedness is needed.
 These simple cosmetic procedures are fairly painless, relatively quick, and very durable in the long-term.

 There is no need to be embarrassed about yellow, crooked teeth anymore.
 Get your new pearly whites done and bring out a brand new YOU!